Molecular genetics: History

 For molecular genetics to develop as a discipline, several scientific discoveries were necessary.
 The discovery of DNA as a means to transfer the genetic code of life from one cell to another and between generations was essential for identifying the molecule responsible for heredity.
 Molecular genetics arose initially from studies involving genetic transformation in bacteria.
 In 1944 Avery, McLeod and McCarthy isolated DNA from a virulent strain of S. pneumoniae, and using just this DNA were able to convert a harmless strain to virulence.
-They called the uptake, incorporation and expression of DNA by bacteria “transformation”.
+They called the uptake, incorporation and expression of DNA by bacteria "transformation".
 This finding suggested that DNA is the genetic material of bacteria.
-Since its discovery in 1944 genetic transformation has been found to occur in numerous bacterial species including many species that are pathogenic to humans.
 Bacterial transformation is often induced by conditions of stress, and the function of transformation appears to be repair of genomic damage.